A quick overview of things to keep in mind and best practices when pair programming.

 Forcing breaks when needed, keeping an eye out for meetings and urgent Slack messages are tasks generally best suited to this role.

-If you are in this position, be sure to help out as much as possible and take notes for future reference.
 You should have the relevant resources and documentation at hand, and should remember (or have a list of) the things that came up during the session that might need further investigation or analysis.

 Practice